Eva-Lotta Kiibus

-Eva-Lotta Kiibus (born 17 January 2003) is an Estonian figure skater.
+Eva-Lotta Kiibus (born 17 January 2003) is a retired Estonian figure skater.
 She is the 2020 Nebelhorn Trophy champion, a two-time Estonian national champion (2020–21), and a three-time Tallink Hotels Cup champion (2018–2019, 2021).
 Kiibus has represented Estonia at the European and World championships and finished twenty-first at the 2022 Winter Olympics.

 Personal life

 Kiibus was born on 17 January 2003 in Tallinn.
 Her older brother is Estonian rapper Nublu.
 As of 2023, she is a student at the University of Tartu.

 Career

 Early years

 Kiibus began learning to skate in 2007.
 She competed in the advanced novice ranks in the 2015–2016 season and made her junior international debut the following season.

 2018–2019 season

 In September 2018, Kiibus debuted on both the ISU Junior Grand Prix series and the senior-level ISU Challenger Series.
 In December, she won silver at Estonia's senior championships, finishing second to Gerli Liinamäe.
 She became the national junior champion the following month.
 In February 2019, she won gold in the senior ladies' category at the Tallink Hotels Cup.

 In March, Kiibus appeared at her first ISU Championship – the 2019 World Junior Championships in Zagreb, Croatia.
 She was ranked 26th in the short program but did not advance to the final segment.
 Later that month, she competed at the 2019 World Championships in Saitama, Japan.
 She qualified for the final segment by placing 23rd in the short program.